lucadias/ios-sol/README.md

 GCD provides and manages FIFO queues to which your application can submit tasks in the form of block objects.
-Blocks submiLed to dispatch queues are executed __on a pool of threads fully managed by the system.__ No guarantee is made as to the thread on which a
+Blocks submited to dispatch queues are executed __on a pool of threads fully managed by the system.__ No guarantee is made as to the thread on which a